 A tabular one-page overview (PDF) incl. list of references and links to all references can be downloaded here:

-Averting the climate catastrophe without a phase-out of animal agriculture is impossible for the mere reason that not only must greenhouse gas emissions be reduced to zero, but the CO2 concentration in the atmosphere must also drop drastically.
+Averting the climate catastrophe without a phase-out of animal agriculture is not possible, because not only must greenhouse gas emissions be reduced to zero, but also the CO2 - concentration in the atmosphere must decrease drastically.